-Alcohol supplied during the time when an EMRO is in force is treated as a Section 136 offence under LA03 (unauthorised licensable activity).
+Alcohol supplied during the time when an EMRO is in force is treated as a Section 136 offence under LAO3 (unauthorised licensable activity).

-or EMRO provisions, but before considering doing so will conduct a full consultation.
+has not currently adopted the late night levy or EMRO provisions, but before considering doing so will conduct a full consultation.